-Configure Vendor Class Configure the vendor class that you just created under Create Vendor Class on page 34.
+Configure Vendor Class

+Configure the vendor class that you just created in the previous procedure.

 - 1. Go to Start > Administrative Tool > DHCP. - 2.
 In the DHCP server utility, right-click the server icon and select Set predefined options.

 Here we will add an entry for the WLAN controller sub-option for the newly created vendor class.
 The sub-option code type and the data format is used to deliver the vendor specific information to the APs.